Vaccines, Blood & Biologics

 What is cord blood?

 Cord blood is the blood contained in the placental blood vessels and umbilical cord, which connects an unborn baby to the mother's womb.
-Cord blood contains hematopoietic (blood-forming) progenitor/stem cells.
+Cord blood contains hematopoietic progenitor cells.
 At birth, cord blood can be collected (or "recovered") from the umbilical cord.

 What are the options for cord blood banking?

-The cord blood can be donated to a public cord bank where it will be stored for potential future use by anyone who may need it.
+Cord blood can be donated to a public cord blood bank, where it will be stored for potential future use by anyone who may need it.
 Alternatively, parents may arrange for the cord blood to be stored in a private cord bank, for potential use if it is later needed for treatment of the child from whom it was recovered, or for use in first- or second-degree relatives.
 Information on cord blood donation options may be found on the Health Resources and Services Administration (HRSA) web site.

-You may wish to consult your health care provider about the options.
+You may also wish to consult your health care provider about the options.

-How does FDA regulate cord blood that is banked?
+How does FDA regulate cord blood stored for personal or family use?

-Establishments that perform any of these manufacturing steps must register with FDA and list their products and each of the manufacturing steps they perform.
+Establishments that perform any of the manufacturing steps for cord blood must register with FDA and list their products and each of the manufacturing steps they perform.
 Registration with FDA doesn't mean a firm is "endorsed" by the agency, it simply means the firm has notified FDA that it is performing one or more manufacturing steps.

 Does FDA inspect facilities that store cord blood?

 Yes.
-These registered establishments are subject to FDA inspection to ensure they are complying with the regulations designed to help ensure the safety of cord blood.
+Registered establishments are subject to FDA inspection to ensure they are complying with the regulations.
+The inspections of private banks are designed to ensure prevention of infectious disease transmission.

 Where can I get more information about donating my baby's cord blood?